-EIA Review Papers are due 23 November, but they can be turned in before that date.
-Please submit them as email attached IBM PC MS WORD documents.
+EIA Review Papers are due 24 February, but they can be turned in before that date.
+Please submit them as email attached IBM PC MS WORD documents or hard copy in class.
 If I can't download them or I can't read them, they will not be considered "received".
-I will confirm receipt by return message.
+I will confirm receipt by email message.

 You should select an EIA by the second week of class.
 An outline must be submitted by the end of the third week of class to confirm your approach that will be successful.
 The outline should be consistent with the above format.
 A description of what constitutes an outline is contained in the Resources directory, and that style is required.
 Please keep the scope of your paper to something that is manageable for our time frame (one term) and our page limit (5 pages maximum).
+You can search for EIA's by Province or by